YirimS/reading-notes/201_reading_notes/class_03.md

 # Boxes

-You can use boxe to contain images and informaation making your page layout more visually pleasing. you can control the size of the boxes, display and hided boxes, create box models for boarders, margins and padding.  you can control the boarder width, height and style. centering content can be better achieved usingb a box.
+You can use boxes to contain images and information making your page layout more visually pleasing.
+You can control the size of the boxes, display and hiden boxes, create box models for boarders, margins and padding.  you can control the boarder width, height and style. centering content can be better achieved usingb a box.
 Controlling the design of your site is all done in CSS.
-Using CSS you can control the display and visibility.  stylistically you can elyptical shapes and rounded corners.
+Using CSS you can control the display and visibility.  stylistically you can create elyptical shapes and rounded corners.
 CSS treats each HTML element as if it has it's own box.

 # Arrays